 Stay home only when sick.
 Most children will have occasional sick days, but healthy children rarely need to miss more than a few days each year.
 Children need to know that, unless they are truly sick, you expect them to go to school every day and do their best while there.
 Communicate with school staff.
 Let the school know in advance if your child is going to be absent or if you have concerns about your child's attendance or school performance.
 Create a space in your home for children to store backpacks and other supplies.
-Develop a routine where children have their homework done, classroom material together, and

-High School Age- Good school attendance prevents school failure and reduces dropout rate.
+Develop a routine where children have their homework done, classroom material together, and their bags packed the night before.
+Set reasonable bedtimes.
+On average, school-aged children need about nine hours of sleep to be healthy and alert.
+As they move into the teen years, children's brains begin to signal them to stay up later and to sleep in later the next day.
+Despite what nature is telling them, reinforce reasonable bedtimes for your children, and encourage them to get up and get ready on their own.
+High School Age- Good school attendance prevents school failure and reduces the dropout rate.
 It also demonstrates to potential employers that your child is reliable and dependable.